Armatik/Armatik/README.md

 - 👋 Hi, I’m @Armatik
-- 👀 I’m interested in python, DevOPS and flashing custom firmware on phone.
+- 👀 I’m interested in linux and python
-- 🌱 I’m currently learning C, С++, JS
+- 🌱 I’m currently learning C, С++.
-- 📫 How to reach me e-mail: mail@armatikmedia.ru or telegram @armatiko
+- 📫 How to reach me e-mail: mail@armatikmedia.ru or telegram @armatik

 <!---
 Armatik/Armatik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.